barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-06-cartographic-curiosities.markdown

    - Rogbert Fraggleton
    - Shank Smith

-1. **3 Barrowbogey (DMB)** inside their lair, tiled passages delved into the side of a muddy root-riddled bank, arguing loudly about who has the right to the "largest third" of a freshly baked blackberry pie.
+   *Treasure:*

+   - Peasant clothes
+   - 7sp
+   - 34cp

+2. **5 Talking Animal (DMB)**---moles---seated on toadstools, quietly nibbling
+   on a midday snack.
+They have all taken on human names.
+They will offer to divulge knowledge about Dolmenwood in exchange for food or shiny trinkets.

+   *Moles:*

+   - Bentley
+   - Emmett
+   - Ida
+   - Alan
+   - Eugenia

-2. **5 Elf--Wanderer (DMB)** from Hypnagogia, realm of the Duke Who Cherishes Dreams, hiding in a briar patch pursued by a **Drune--Cottager (DMB)** who believes they are spies of the Cold Prince.
+3. **5 Elf--Wanderer (DMB)** from Hypnagogia, realm of the Duke Who Cherishes Dreams, hiding in a briar patch pursued by a **Drune--Cottager (DMB)** who believes they are spies of the Cold Prince.
 The elfs have come to see if they can improve the dreams of the people of Meagre's Reach.